ucla/ucla-wp-components-lib/README.md

 ## Contributing Flow (BETA)

-When making updates during the beta phase, please create a branch from the "beta-updates" branch.
+When making updates during the beta phase, please create a branch from the "beta" branch.

 To commit: